 The team are also working on other ways to increase multi-professional multiagency support for this population as outlined below.

-IMPROVE is an intervention used to develop locally owned communities of practice to support an improvement in palliative care support for people experiencing homelessness.
-It was jointly funded by NHSE, the Oak Foundation and Marie Curie.
-Facilitators (who attend two half-day trainings) use an online platform containing videos and facilitation guides to chair eight sessions.
-The sessions are designed to bring together people from a range of professional backgrounds who are working within the same locality, to share learning, experience and discuss challenges, in order to enhance the provision of high-quality care to people experiencing homelessness who have advanced ill health.
+IMPROVE is an 8-session intervention used to develop locally owned Communities of Practice with the aim of improving palliative and end of life care support for people experiencing homelessness.
+Its development was jointly funded by NHSE, the Oak Foundation and Marie Curie.
+Facilitators (who attend two half-day trainings) use an online platform containing videos and facilitation guides to chair the eight monthly 1.5-hour sessions.
+The sessions are designed to bring together people from a range of professional backgrounds who are working within the same locality, to share learning, experiences and discuss challenges, in order to enhance the provision of high-quality care to people experiencing homelessness who have advanced ill health.
+The intervention has run successfully in 10 areas across England.

-To express an interest in the training and see the latest session dates, click here.
-You can also email homelesspalliativecare@mariecurie.org.uk with any questions.
+To express an interest in delivering IMPROVE in the future please contact homelesspalliativecare@mariecurie.org.uk with any questions.